cylc/cylc-admin/docs/proposal-new-output-syntax.md

 - for other outputs, e.g. `foo:x` and `foo:y` we can't know if they're optional or not, so assume they are required and let the existing Cylc 7 suicide triggers clean up any resulting incomplete tasks

+### How to detect Cylc 7 workflows?

+- detect `suite.rc` vs `flow.cylc` config filename?
+  - users might change the filename without upgrading the syntax?
+- require users to add an explicit marker comment in the file?
+- other?

 ## Visibility of Incomplete Tasks